LeonidasTech/BingoPlugin/README.md

 # Bingo Plugin for RuneLite

-A RuneLite plugin that integrates with the **wzd.bingo** website to provide real-time OSRS Bingo gameplay with team collaboration features.
+A RuneLite plugin that integrates with the **clan.bingo** website to provide real-time OSRS Bingo gameplay with team collaboration features.

 ## 🎯 What is Bingo?